jeantessier/micronaut-kafka-test/README.md

     $ (cd consumer-app && ./gradlew run)

 Just hit Ctrl-C in each shell to stop it when you're done.
+You  can stop Kafka with `docker compose stop`.

 ## To Trigger a Message